benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 Discrete Time Datasets
 ----------------------
-In case of discrete graph neural networks these datasets are as follows:
+In case of discrete time graph neural networks these datasets are as follows:

 - `Hungarian Chickenpox Dataset. <https://arxiv.org/abs/2005.07959>`_

 Continuous Time Datasets
 -------------------------
-In case of discrete graph neural networks these datasets are as follows:
+In case of continuous time graph neural networks these datasets are as follows: